-Congregation Care Committee

 3. A Representative from the Youth Fellowship.

-4. Two (2) membersat large elected at the Annual Meeting who are members or associate members in regular standing and are not entitled to a vote on the Standing Committee as a member of any other board, committee or organization.
+4. Two (2) Members-at-Large elected at the Annual Meeting who are Regular Members and are not entitled to a vote on the Standing Committee as a member of any other board or committee of these By-Laws.

 5. Past President of the Church.

 The Standing Committee shall further establish the number of persons to be on each committee and their duties, except where designated by these Bylaws or by vote of the Church.
 The Standing Committee may establish ad hoc committees as necessary and fill membership on Boards, Committees and Directorships when a vacancy occurs, unless specifically prohibited by these Bylaws.
 The Standing Committee, upon recommendation by majority vote of a board or committee, may replace a member who is not able to fulfill the respective duties and responsibilities of that organization.
+Except as otherwise provided by these Bylaws, a vacancy in any office shall be filled by the Nominating Committee and approved by the Standing Committee.

+Should the need arise, the Standing Committee shall submit to the congregation nominations of Regular Members to participate in a Search Committee for the purpose of finding and identifying a new Pastor to recommend to the congregation.

-The Standing Committee, on advice from the Nominating Committee, shall submit the following nominations to the Annual Meeting for election:
+The Standing Committee, on advice from the Nominating Committee, shall submit the slate of nominations to the Annual Meeting for election.

-1. Vice-President

-2. Corporate Secretary and Assistant Corporate Secretary

-3. Trustees (Two for 3 year terms each)

-4. Diaconate (Five for 3 year terms each)

-5. Members of Board of Endowments (One or two for 3 year terms each)

-6. Members of Board of Christian Education

-7. Members of Board of Music

-8. Members of Board of Outreach and Missions

-9. Members of Christian Commitment Committee

-10. Members of Reception Committee

-11. Deleted

-12. Members of Flower Committee

-13. Members of Coffee Committee

-14. Deleted

-15. Members of Partnership for Sharing Committee

-16. Director(s) of Ushers & Greeters

-17. Director of Cradle Roll

-18. Delegates to National Fellowship, State Fellowship and Middlesex Christian Layman's Association.

-19. Representative to State Fellowship Executive Committee

-20. Members of Fellowship Committee

-Members of Nominating Committee

-22. Members of the Congregation Care Committee
+No later than March in each year, the Standing Committee shall read the minutes of the last Annual Meeting and prepare a recommendation to the congregation for approval of such minutes at the next Annual Meeting.

 Sect.
+3-2a.
+POLICY & PROCEDURES MANUAL

+The Standing Committee shall be responsible to establish, maintain and regularly review, at least annually, a Policy & Procedures Manual to govern all matters concerning the effective conduct of Church affairs.
+The Manual shall at all times be in compliance with the Bylaws.

+S

+Sect.
 3-3.
-CHRISTIAN COMMITMENT COMMITTEE
+STEWARDSHIP COMMITTEE

-There shall be a Christian Commitment Committee which shall be responsible for the annual financial campaign.
+There shall be a Stewardship Committee which shall be responsible for the annual financial campaign.

 Sect.
 3-4.
 RECEPTION COMMITTEE